julian-molina/Documentation/index.md

 ## About this Documentation

 This is the documentation site for the Superalgos Project, as described [on the website](https://superalgos.org/), and it's in a permanent work-in-progress state, pretty much like the Superalgos software itself.
 Once you are up and running with Superalgos, the documentation covers all concepts managed by the system.

+## Support

+If you have any questions or issues running the system or need help getting started, ask for help in the <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community Telegram</a>.
+We love it when people show up just to say hi, or offer feedback.

 ## Beta Stage Notice